kurono73/Blink_BG/README.md

 If your camera has multiple background images set up (e.g., front view, side view), a **`Target BG`** index slider will automatically appear in the Blink BG panel.
 You can change this value to safely select which background image the add-on should control.

 ### Auto-Sync Pinned Camera
-* **[Options] > Auto-Sync Pinned Camera:** In scenes with many cameras, it's common to "Pin" the Properties Editor.
-When this option is enabled, switching your Active Camera in the 3D viewport will **automatically sync the pinned Properties Editor** to display the newly selected camera's data, eliminating manual unpinning/repinning.
+* **[Options] > Auto-Sync Pinned Camera:**  In scenes with multiple cameras, you might sometimes "Pin" the Camera Properties tab.
+When this option is enabled, switching your Active Camera in the 3D viewport automatically updates the pinned target to the new camera.
+This ensures you are always viewing the active camera's properties without the hassle of manually switching them.